If you are allergic to insect stings or any of the foods that are common causes of anaphylaxis or if you have ever had an anaphylactic reaction:

 Ask your doctor how to avoid your allergens and what to do if you have an allergic reaction, especially a severe reaction.

 Tell your health care providers, including your dentist, about your allergies before accepting any medication, especially injections.

-Always remain in your doctor's office 15 minutes after receiving any injection.
+Always remain in your doctor's office the full amount of time your doctor says after receiving any injection.
 Report any unusual reaction immediately.

 Wear a Medic Alert bracelet or pendant that lets others know about your allergies.

 If you're allergic to insect stings, wear protective clothing when outside.
 Avoid shiny clothing or jewelry, which can attract insects, and cover sugary drinks.

 If you're allergic to any food, be assertive about seeking detailed information from food manufacturers, restaurant staff, and dinner hosts about ingredients.